nfrade/gaston/ROADMAP.md

 * reset - restarts all connected clients
   * restarts node clients
   * reloads browser clients
+*connect - replaces your local gaston with the remote one

 -
 **acts as a browser api shim**